-Day 13: Visit Samye and sights in the Yarlung Valley.
+Day 7: Explore Samye and the Yarlung Valley.

 Today you will have a full day around Tsedang.
 Firstly you will visit Samye Monastery.
 The drive by the newly built road to Samye now takes one hour.
 Until recently this important monastery could only be reached by taking a ferry across the Tsangpo River.
 This was an exciting boat ride but with the building of the road the ferry now only runs sporadically if at all.